(1829 - 1864)

 Branch of Service: Infantry

-He became commander of the Regiment as senior officer when Colonel Kennedy was wounded at Sharpsburg on 17 September.
+He was on the campaign with his regiment and became their commander as senior officer after Colonel Kennedy was wounded at Sharpsburg on 17 September 1862.

-He was wounded in action at Fredericksburg in December 1862 but returned to the Regiment in teh Spring for action at Chancellorsville in May 1863.
+He was wounded in action at Fredericksburg in December 1862 but returned to the Regiment in the Spring for action at Chancellorsville in May 1863.
 He was promoted to Lieutenant Colonel in June.
-At Gettysburg he again commanded the 2nd South Carolina - in relief of a wounded Colonel Kennedy - in combat near Little Round Top on 2 July 1863.
+At Gettysburg he again commanded the 2nd South Carolina in relief of the wounded Colonel Kennedy, and was in combat near Little Round Top on 2 July 1863.
 The regiment lost more than 50% of its strength in casualties there.

-In Autumn 1863 the Regiment went west with Gen Longstreet, seeing action at Chickamauga, Knoxville, and on the East Tennessee campaign through the winter, LtCol Guillard in command.
-In the spring they returned east to the Army of Northern Virginia.
+In Autumn 1863 the Regiment went west with General Longstreet, being in action at Chickamauga, Knoxville, and on the East Tennessee campaign through the winter, with Lieutenant Colonel Guillard in command.
+In the spring of 1864 they returned east to the Army of Northern Virginia.

 2 Biographical sketch, posted online by Shelby Pittman, Webmaster for Catawba Wateree Genealogical Society, and elsewhere.